icinganalysis/icinganalysis.github.io/content/achievements.md

 It was at times criticised, but there was no better instrument in the NACA-era (see the [Conclusions of the Meteorological Instruments Thread]({filename}Conclusions%20of%20the%20Meteorological%20Instruments%20Thread.md)).

-Nobel Prize awardee Iring Langmuir (1932 for surface chemistry), together with Katherine Blodgett, put the analysis of the instrument on a sound theoretical footing.
+Nobel Prize awardee Irving Langmuir (1932 for surface chemistry), together with Katherine Blodgett, put the analysis of the instrument on a sound theoretical footing.
 Even that was criticised,
 but more recent assessments show that the Langmuir and Blodgett analysis was accurate.